Dried sprigs of several kinds of herb

 seasoning but also it can be used medicinally against intestinal worms.

-I don't think we have an English name for this leaf (the words
+We don't have an English name for this leaf (the words

 translate literally to "blessed leaf").
 Nonetheless it's a wonderfully